BenjaminBrady/jamutils/README.md

 A set of core utilities written in the C99 standard.

 ## Abstract
-They are highly minimalist by virtue but flags will be added for functionality purposes as needed in future.
+They are a set of user space applications which aim to be POSIX compliant where defined.

 Included so far are: add, average, basename, cal, cat, cleanname, cmp, date, echo, factor, factorial, head, host, isprime, loop, ls, max, min, mkdir,